 hexahedra.
-Pointwise divides the overall computational space into one or more sub-regions called blocks.
+Fidelity Pointwise divides the overall computational space into one or more sub-regions called blocks.

 cells.
 All blocks in the same grid must either be 2D or 3D; you cannot combine blocks of differing dimensionality in the same grid.

 Tip: When deciding which topology to use for a geometry, there are several factors you have to take into consideration: how much time

 you have available for the grid generation process, the grid types your solver supports, the accuracy desired in certain areas of your grid, and the desired grid size.

 The type of each block can either be structured, unstructured or hybrid.
 A structured block

 consists entirely of quadrilateral (2D) or hexahedral (3D) cells that have been arranged in an